 The owner cannot change the site plan as per his wish.
-If the DDA has sanctioned the house plan, then they are bound to construct their home according to the plan.
+If the DDA has sanctioned his house plan, then they are bound to construct their home according to the plan.
 Every house plan has details about the construction of water and sewage facility.

 Section 14 of the Delhi Development Act 1957 says that “After the coming into operation of any of the plans in a zone, no person shall use or permit to be used any land or building in that zone otherwise than in conformity with such plan.”